 Imagine a place where the heart of downtown and Seattle’s new waterfront meet.
 Where better than at Pike Place Market, with the farmers, artists, and local character that you love?

 As Seattle opens up to the waterfront, the western edge of Pike Place Market will transform into a place where one can see the sweeping beauty of the Olympic Mountains and Elliott Bay from a public viewing deck and enjoy the dining and shopping experience unique to this historic place.
-There will be room to relax and soak up the views, alongside a community where all of our neighbors thrive.
+In the new "MarketFront," there will be room to relax and soak up the views, alongside a community where all of our neighbors thrive.

 When you combine the iconic Pike Place Market heritage and Seattle’s stunning waterfront, you get the very heart of Seattle and a magical place to be.
 Watch a Short Film to Learn More